Boran/docker-drupal/README.md

 # Create a running container

+Simplest form, start a D7 container:
+> docker run -td boran/drupal

-Start a container that listens on the public port 8003, give it a name
+Start a Drupal 7 container that listens on the public port 8003, give it a name:
 > docker run -td -p 8003:80 --name drupal8003 boran/drupal
 Then visit http://MYHOST.com:8003/